-- Solid privacy features and end-to-end encryption using industry standard protocols.
+- Solid privacy features and end-to-end encryption: Uses industry-standard protocols

-- DNS leak protection settings.
-This allows users to customize their settings, and ensures no data is lost should there by a drop in signal or interference.
+- DNS leak protection settings: This allows users to customize their settings, and ensures no data is lost should there be a drop in signal or interference

-- Unlocks Netflix, which has recently become more adept at blocking VPNs
+- Unlocks Netflix: Despite the service recently becoming more adept at blocking VPNs

-- Free web storage included with subscription.
-Includes free 250GB web storage with SugarSync worth $9.99 per month.
+- Free web storage included with a subscription: Includes free 250GB web storage with SugarSync worth $9.99 per month

 Even with IPVanish’s impressive advantages, we did notice a few key concerns that are worth noting.
 Here’s a rundown of IPVanish’s disadvantages:

-- Based in the U.S. This means IPVanish is technically under the 5 Eyes surveillance.
+- Based in the U.S. This means IPVanish is technically under the 5 Eyes surveillance network

 - Does not work in China